 - A Vehicle Parking Permit sticker must be clearly displayed on all member vehicles.

-- No accompanying pedestrians, riders only.
+- No accompanying pedestrians or cyclists, riders only.

 - Smoking is prohibited when riding in the forest.